 What is BIAB?

-This modern way to do achieve a perfect manicure constantly floods our social media feeds, something which is only helped by the roster of celebrities who back the mani method, from Kim Kardashian to Jennifer Lopez.
-In fact, it is so popular it has amassed 190.5K posts on TikTok and counting.
+BIAB is the manicure of the moment.
+It continues to flood our social media feeds and has accrued an illustrious roster of celebrity loyalists, from Kim Kardashian to Jennifer Lopez.
+It has amassed 190.5K posts on TikTok and counting.
 While it's grained traction in recent years, it is by no means a new phenomenon.
-Popular nail care brand The Gel Bottle, founded by nail tech Daisy Kalnina actually launched BIAB originally in 2015.
+Popular nail care brand The Gel Bottle, founded by nail tech Daisy Kalnina actually launched BIAB way back in 2015.

 As aiding strength, length and protection is the BIAB MO here, expect a slighter thicker polish than your regular gel mani thanks to the protective layer that's applied.